SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 are also deleted.
-In the case of a site that has been shared with users in other organizations, contact the users to delete those observations referencing the site or contact the Solar Forecast Arbiter administrators.
+In the case of a site that has been shared with users in other organizations, contact the users to delete those observations referencing the site or contact the Solar Forecast Arbiter administrators at [admin@solarforecastarbiter.org](mailto:admin@solarforecastarbiter.org).

 Create New Report